Spodymun/lio-sam-carusi/README.md

 ## Starting the System

-After the installation, start each component in its own terminal.
+After the installation OF THE QUICK START, start each component in its own terminal.
+Otherwise you'll need to come back after doing the changes manually (under this chapter)

 > **Important:** The launch order matters.
 The Velodyne and IMU need a short moment before LIO-SAM is started.